-There is an apt expression – one person’s rubbish is another’s treasure, and when it comes to recycling your Christmas waste that can be especially true.
-According to research from Sainsbury’s Bank last year – a staggering 5% of British people ‘re-gifted’ items they received in the previous year’s festive season.
+One suitable expression is “one person’s trash is another’s treasure,” and this is especially true when it comes to recycling your Christmas waste.
+According to Sainsbury’s Bank data from last year, a whopping 5% of British people ‘re-gifted’ products they received over the previous year’s holiday season.

 Among these, 8% of people – over 150,000 working-age Britons – do so because they don’t want to harm the environment by buying something else, and 40% or over 750,000 people re-gift to avoid waste – interesting figures and probably a lot higher now.

-During this festive season, reducing the Christmas waste and recycling can be quite the challenge, and one that is easy to and let’s be honest, often overlooked.
-But there are some simple steps we can all take to keep more festive materials out of landfill sites across the UK.
+During the holiday season, reducing Christmas waste and recycling can be a difficult task, but one that is simple to accomplish and, let’s be honest, often forgotten.
+However, there are a few simple things that we can all take to keep more festive items out of landfills across the United Kingdom.

 How To Recycle At Christmas

-There is a huge amount of Christmas waste that can be recycled, from Christmas cards and wrapping paper, to Christmas trees and old and faulty decorations.
-So, this year, if you have a real Christmas tree, why not look out for a collection or recycling point at local parks, where it may be shredded into wood chips and used directly on the flower beds.
+From Christmas cards and wrapping paper to Christmas trees and old and broken decorations, there is a large amount of Christmas garbage that may be recycled.
+So, if you have a real Christmas tree this year, look for a collection or recycling site in your neighbourhood park, where it may be shredded into wood chips and utilised straight on the flower beds.

 Most paper nowadays can be put into your normal waste recycling bin – although remember that foil and holographic Christmas wrap is made of non-recyclable plastic film.
 Avoid putting those greasy wrappers into the paper recycling, as these can contaminate the entire load and render it all useless unrecyclable.